cesperian/cesperian/README.md

 Since GitHub suggested including the following info, far be it from me to turn down an open invitation for self-promotion...

 _I’m currently working on:_
-A Netflix clone for my favorite movie critic, (reviews instead of video).
-You don't realize just how much detail is in a site until you attempt to replicate it.
+An trainer/client hybrid app and management software for HIIT-type gyms.

 _I’m currently learning:_
-Postgraphile (Postgres-based GraphQL).
+Android Studio.

 _I recently started using:_
-NgRx for Angular state management, Ionic for mobile app dev.
+Ionic for mobile app dev.

 _I’m looking to collaborate on:_
-Full stack work, pro bono, for a charitable organization.
+Anything genuinely interesting.
+Double bonus if for a non-profit.

 _Ask me about:_
 Where on the planet I happen to be at the moment.